Wakanadan/Elk-Stack-Project/README.md

 Follow these instructions in order to run, download the playbook, update the files, etc...
 Begin with __nano /etc/ansible/hosts__ to edit the host file and add elk group and IP address as shown above.

-You can create a YAML playbook file by running __touch /etc/ansible/install-elk.yml__ or simply copy the install-elk yaml file from the ansible folder and run __ansible-playbook install-elk.yml__
+You can create a YAML playbook file by running __touch /etc/ansible/install-elk.yml__ or simply copy the install-elk yaml file from the ansible folder and run __ansible-playbook install-elk.yml__.

-This will take some time to load and will display each task Ansible has completed
+This will take some time to load and will display each task Ansible has completed.